 Learning a language is extremely difficult and takes a very long time.
 While some claim that you can learn a new language in ‘just weeks’ like children or the CIA, it’s not true.
-Learning a language requires exposure, an understanding of grammar and syntax, vocabulary, and most importantly, overcoming our internal fears to use what we learn and make mistakes.
-Oh, and a lot of studying.
+Learning a language requires exposure, an understanding of grammar and syntax, vocabulary, a lot of studying, and most importantly, overcoming our internal fear of making mistakes.
 These things are at the heart of the methodology at CR Languages.
 The classes that we offer are not easy, but students learn.
 Read more about our methodology and learning a language on our resource page for learning a language.

 Co-Founder | Academic Director | Spanish Instructor

 Raised in Buenos Aires, Argentina, Julieta has always had a passion for history, politics, and languages.
 While earning a degree in Political Science from the University of Buenos Aires, she began to study languages in order to read texts in their original form.
 With Spanish as her mother language, she continues to refine her English and Portuguese, and studies French, Italian, German, Russian, and Mandarin.
 Following her passion, she quit her job in import/export and started a language institute in Buenos Aires, which she operated for four years before moving to Boise.
 Julieta is constantly refining the 6 course books she has written for the Spanish curriculum and is currently working on a Spanish vocabulary book.
 She enjoys Brazilian music, heated political discussions, and making students laugh at/with her in class.